-URL address in the form of ipaddress:/path/to/file or domainname:/path/to/file.
-The domain-name can be alphanumeric characters, ", " or "...
-It must contain at least two domain items.
+URL address in the form of ipaddress:/path/to/file or domain-

-- HTTPS Hypertext Transfer Protocol Secure: - Enter the URL that locates the file on the remote system. - If you want the file to be presented to the server as read-only virtual media, tick the check box.
+- HTTPS - Hypertext Transfer Protocol Secure:

-- Enter the credentials that are needed for the XClarity Controller to access the file on the remote system.
+- Enter the URL that locates the file on the remote system. - If you want the file to be presented to the server as read-only virtual media, tick the check box. - Enter the credentials that are needed for the XClarity Controller to access the file on the remote system.